Environment

 stratosphere is slowing, the total ozone amount is still declining.

-Ozone Bulletin- The ozone has grown rapidly and is now near its maximum
+Antarctic Survey Ozone Bulletin- The ozone has grown rapidly and is now

-size at around 26 million square kilometres (roughly twice the size of
+near its maximum size at around 26 million square kilometres (roughly twice the

-Antarctica).
-It was larger than previously for the time of year in August and
+size of Antarctica).
+It was larger than previously for the time of year in

-early September, but is a little smaller than the all time record.
-Very low
+August and early September, but is a little smaller than the all time record.

-ozone levels have been recorded over the Antarctic Peninsula.
-The edge of the
+Very low ozone levels have been recorded over the Antarctic Peninsula.
+The edge

-ozone hole touched the tip of South America on September 6 - 7.
-Temperatures in
+of the ozone hole touched the tip of South America on September 6 – 7.

-the ozone layer are low enough that Polar Stratospheric Clouds (PSCs), the key
+Temperatures in the ozone layer are low enough that Polar Stratospheric Clouds

-precursors to significant ozone depletion, have formed widely over the continent
+(PSCs), the key precursors to significant ozone depletion, have formed widely

-and ozone levels are dropping quickly.
-The ozone hole is usually largest in
+over the continent and ozone levels are dropping quickly.
+The ozone hole is

-Day for the Preservation of the Ozone Layer September 16- On
+International Day for the Preservation of the Ozone Layer September 16-

 the International Day for the Preservation of the Ozone Layer, commemorating the